Proculus

 On his return from fighting the Sassanids in Syria, Probus forced Proculus to retreat north.
 After failing to find support among the Franks, he was betrayed by them and handed over to Probus.
 Probus had Proculus killed (ca. 281), but spared his family " with his accustomed moderation, and spared the fortunes as well as the lives of their innocent families," (Gibbon, I.12) who remained at Albingaunum, declaring, according to Historia Augusta, that they wished neither to be princes nor brigands.

 There exists a letter by Proculus that was cited by Gibbon and that is perhaps fictitious, but notable regardless.
 It begins with an apparent boast about his sexual prowess: "From Proculus to his kinsman Maecianus, greeting.
 I have taken one hundred maidens from Sarmatia.
-Of these I mated with ten in a single night..."
+Of these I mated with ten in a single night..." and with all one hundred within a fortnight.
 Gibbon comments of Proculus and his co-usurper Bonosus, a heavy drinker, that the "distinguished merit of those two officers was their respective prowess, of the one in the combats of Bacchus, of the other in those of Venus".